 The University’s Policy on Good Research & Innovation Practices (GRIP) sets out how all researchers, including PGR students, should manage data generated by research projects.
 Research data are diverse and vary enormously between disciplines, but broadly speaking, they are the evidence used to support or inform research conclusions.
 All students must plan how they will manage the data they will create and gather by writing a compulsory Data Management Plan.

-Data Management Plans are compulsory for students commencing their research programme from the 2019/20 academic year onward and will be checked at Confirmation Review.
-Students should refer to the information on Data Management Plans available on the Library website and should consider using the DMPonline tool available from the Digital Curation Centre.
+Data Management Plans are compulsory for students commencing their research programme from the 2019/20 academic year onward and will be reviewed at Confirmation Review.
+Students should refer to the information on Data Management Plans and should consider using the DMPonline tool available from the Digital Curation Centre